 According to figures in the CIA Factbook there are about 374,000 children aged 14 or under in Swaziland.
 In a report in August 2018 the World Food Program said 45 percent of children in Swaziland were orphaned or vulnerable.
 Chronic malnutrition was a main concern and stunting affected 26 percent of children under the age of five.

 Seven in ten of the estimated 1.3 million population live in abject poverty with incomes less than the equivalent of US$2 per day.
-The global charity Oxfam named Swaziland as the most unequal country in the world in a that detailed the differences in countries between the top most earners and those at the bottom.
+The global charity Oxfam named Swaziland as the most unequal country in the world in a report that detailed the differences in countries between the top most earners and those at the bottom.

 Fraud at Swazi Deputy PM’s office